Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

-Then we use AIUQ to automate the gelling point determination.
+Next, we demonstrate using AIUQ to automate the gelling point determination.
 The viscoelastic solid can be modeled by an OU process, with $\mbox{MSD}(\Delta t)=\sigma^{2}_{OU}(1-\rho^{\Delta t})$, which can capture the plateau and the reducing gradient of the MSD curve at large $\Delta t$'s.
 As the number of experiments is large, we use AIUQ with reduced $q$ for estimating the ISF.
 The estimated MSDs from the AIUQ approach with an OU model are shown in Fig. \ref{fig:solgel_exp}(c), which resemble curves from MPT curves from Fig. \ref{fig:solgel_exp}(b).
 The two parameters from the OU models, $\rho$ and $\sigma^2_{OU}$, determine the shape of the MSDs.
-This information can be further processed to deduce the gel point of the material.
+These estimated parameters can be further processed to deduce the gel point of the material.
 In Fig. \ref{fig:solgel_exp}(e), we plot the estimated parameter $\rho$ from the OU model for each experiment.
 The estimated $\rho$ gradually decreases, due to the caging effect from the network that traps particles at longer $\Delta t$'s.
 Before gelling, the absolute change of estimated $\rho$ increases, and the absolute change decreases after gelling.
 The rapid drop of $\rho$ from 1 to 0 indicates the sol-to-gel transition.
-To find the gelling point, we fit a generalized logistic function, $\rho(t)=\exp(-c_1(t-c_2))/(1+\exp(-c_1(t-c_2)))$, where $c_1$ and $c_2$ are determined by minimizing a $L_1$ loss with respect to $\rho$.
-The $L_2$ loss is more robust than the $L_2$ loss, and here both give similar estimations.
+To find the gelling point, we fit a generalized logistic function, $\rho(t)=\exp(-c_1(t-c_2))/(1+\exp(-c_1(t-c_2)))$, where $t$ is the reaction time, $c_1$ and $c_2$ are determined by minimizing a $L_1$ loss with respect to $\rho$.
+The $L_1$ loss is more robust than the $L_2$ loss, and here both give similar estimations.
 The fit is shown by the black solid line, which characterizes the change of $\rho$, and defines the gelling time to be the time point with the largest intermediate change in $\rho$.
-The inflection point is found to be 43.4 minutes using this fit, which is similar to the estimate $T_{gel}=44$ min in the previous study \cite{parrish2020nanoparticle}.
+The inflection point is found to be $43.4$ minutes using this fit, which is similar to the estimate $44$ minutes in the previous study \cite{parrish2020nanoparticle}.